Our Future, Our North: Regional growth - the new tech trio Edward Twiddy, Abi Broadley, Helena Daffern, James Chong and Sarah Thompson (Chair)

 Where will the next generation of high-quality jobs in York and North Yorkshire come from?
 Join us for a dynamic session spotlighting the ‘growth opportunity trio’ – BioTech, RailTech and CreaTech – as our speakers demonstrate how a powerful partnership between government, business and universities is driving success.

 Speakers include Edward Twiddy of Northstar Ventures, Abi Broadley, a consultant specialising in the rail industry, and Helena Daffern and James Chong of the University of York.
 Helena is Co-Director of CoStar Live Lab, which will develop new technology to support innovations and experiences that will enrich the UK’s creative industries, economy, and culture.
 James investigates how anaerobic microbes can turn waste into valuable products.
+The session is chaired by Sarah Thompson, Pro-Vice-Chancellor Research at the University of York.

 This event is part of the Festival Focus series ‘Our Future, Our North: Building jobs and prosperity’ exploring how the Darlington Economic Campus (DEC) is driving economic growth, creating new job opportunities and benefitting the pockets of everyone in the North of England.